The Applicant

 How This Works

-This is a choose-your-own-adventure scenario.
+This is a decision-driven scenario.
 You will face three real decisions that a VP of People encounters when Washington's Department of Labor & Industries comes knocking, and your choices shape how the story unfolds.

 The 4 Stakeholder Bars (top right)